rande/gitlab-ci-helper/commands.md

       -project=XX         The project reference (default: CI_PROJECT_ID)
-      -build=XX           The build number used to retrieved the related artifact -stage=XX           The stage to search the build (must be used with -ref, default: package) -ref=XX             The sha1 linked to the build (must be used with -stage, default: CI_BUILD_REF) -file=artifacts.zip The path to the artifact file (default: artifacts.zip) -path=./package     The path to extract the command.
+      -build=XX           The build number used to retrieved the related artifact -job=XX             The job to search the build (must be used with -ref, default: package) -ref=XX             The sha1 linked to the build (must be used with -stage, default: CI_BUILD_REF) -file=artifacts.zip The path to the artifact file (default: artifacts.zip) -path=./package     The path to extract the command.
 If not set, the artifact will not